FAU-Inf2/fixmymail-ios/README.md

 Steps to build the dependencies:

 -   Install [Carthage](https://github.com/Carthage/Carthage/blob/master/README.md)
--   Run `carthage update` in the directory with the Cartfile
+-   Run `carthage bootstrap` in the directory with the Cartfile